 Transportation: Cost is dependent on clinical site placement.
 All ATS are responsible for securing their own transportation to/from their clinical site.
-This includes cost as well as access to an automobile as many clinical sites are not in close proximity to public transportation.
+This includes cost as well as access to an automobile/transportation as many clinical sites are not in close proximity to public transportation.

-Health Insurance: All full-time students are required to have health insurance - either through the University health insurance plan or a comparable alternate health insurance.
+Health Insurance: All full-time students are required to have health insurance.
+Students can either purchase a health insurance plan available through SBU or purchase comparable alternate health insurance coverage.
 Proof of health insurance must be submitted.
 Students who need health insurance can visit SBU's website for information.
+Student Health Insurance | Student Health Services